Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design

 \subsubsection{Single-Objective Problems}

+In the single-objective problem, we verify whether the primary objective functions exhibit smooth landscapes and moderate multimodality.
 We employed algorithms from the black-box optimization libraries pymoo\cite{pymoo}, BoTorch\cite{botorch}, and Optuna\texttrademark \cite{optuna}.
-From pymoo, we utilized four evolutionary algorithms, namely covariance matrix adaptation evolution strategy (CMA-ES)\cite{cmaes}, particle swarm optimization (PSO), differential evolution (DE), and genetic algorithm (GA), with default settings for parameters except for the population size.
-From BoTorch, we utilized Bayesian optimization methods, namely Gaussian process regression (GPR) with q-expected improvement (GP-qEI) \cite{qei}, and trust region Bayesian optimization (TuRBO)\cite{turbo}.
-Optuna\texttrademark provided the tree-structured Parzen estimator (TPE)\cite{tpe}.
+From pymoo, we utilized four EAs, namely covariance matrix adaptation evolution strategy (CMA-ES)\cite{cmaes}, particle swarm optimization (PSO), differential evolution (DE), and genetic algorithm (GA), with default settings for parameters except for the population size.
+From BoTorch, we utilized BO methods, namely GP model with a Mat\'ern-5/2 kernel and expected improvement (GP-EI), and trust region BO (TuRBO)\cite{turbo}.
+Optuna\texttrademark \ provided the tree-structured Parzen estimator (TPE)\cite{tpe}.

-In all algorithms, the population size and the number of initial sample points were set to 20, the maximum function evaluation was set to 1,000, the number of independent runs was set to 11.
-The batch size (number of additional sample points at each iteration) of GP-qEI and TuRBO was set to 5 to reduce the computational cost for GPR.
-In TPE, one sample point was added in each iteration.
+In all algorithms, the population size and the number of initial sample points were set to 20, the function evaluation budget was set to 1,000, the number of independent runs was set to 11.
+The batch size (number of additional sample points at each iteration) of GP-EI, TuRBO, and TPE was set to 1.
 Other parameters were set to the default values in each library.